Perfect Pairings: When Chianti’s Italian Flavors met Grover’s Fine Wines

 Chianti, in collaboration with Grover Vineyards, created Perfect Pairings to celebrate the irresistible harmony of food and wine.
 For one exclusive evening at Chianti Ecoworld – The Bay, guests were welcomed to a table that promised not just a meal but a true Italian experience.

-Guided by sommelier and senior marketing manager at Grover Vineyards, Manuela, each table was taken through the stories of Grover’s vineyards, secrets of winemaking, and the Italian traditions that inspire Chianti’s cuisine.
+Guided by Manuela, the sommelier and senior marketing manager at Grover Vineyards, each table was taken through the stories of Grover’s vineyards, the secrets of winemaking, and the Italian traditions that inspire Chianti’s cuisine.
 What made the night truly special was discovering how the right wine can transform a dish, turning the familiar into something unforgettable.

 Highlights from the Wine & Dine Menu

-For this special evening, Chianti’s chefs and Grover’s sommeliers worked together to design a menu where each course was thoughtfully paired with a Grover label, and the very same wine was folded into the recipe.
+For this special evening, Chianti’s chefs and Grover’s sommeliers worked together to design a menu where each course was thoughtfully paired with a Grover label.
+The very same wine was folded into the recipe.
 The result was a menu that felt seamless, with food and wine speaking the same language from the first sip to the last bite.

 Pesce Fritto + Soirée Brut Chenin Blanc